haskell/cabal/doc/cabal-package-description-file.rst

        than ``1.0``.
 This is not an issue with the caret-operator ``^>=`` described below.

-    Starting with Cabal 2.0, there's a new version operator to express PVP_-style major upper bounds conveniently, and is inspired by similar syntactic sugar found in other language ecosystems where it's often called the "Caret" operator:
+    Starting with **Cabal 2.0**, there's a new version operator to express PVP_-style major upper bounds conveniently, and is inspired by similar syntactic sugar found in other language ecosystems where it's often called the "Caret" operator: